alura/techguide/_data/downloadFiles/en_US/react.md

    - Building API routes with serveless functions
    - CSS-in-JS
 ## Habilidade Auxiliar: Infrastructure and Back-end
-- [ ] **Design Systems**:
+- [ ] **Git & GitHub - Fundamentals**:
-   - A design system is a collection of reusable components, guided by clear standards, that can be assembled together to build applications.
-   - Creating and maintaining libraries that will be consumed and used as a standard for building a project
+   - Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+   - GitHub is a hosting service for software development and version control using Git.
+   - Creating a repository
+   - Cloning a repository
+   - Committing, pushing and pulling to and from the repository
+   - Reversing a commit
+   - Creating branches and pull requests
+   - Handling merge and conflicts
-- [ ] **Figma - Fundamentals**:
+- [ ] **HTTP - Fundamentals**:
-   - Figma is a collaborative web application for interface design.
-The feature set of Figma focuses on user interface and user experience design, with an emphasis on real-time collaboration, utilising a variety of vector graphics editor and prototyping tools.
+   - HTTP stands for Hyper Text Transfer Protocol.
+Communication between client computers and web servers is done by sending HTTP Requests and receiving HTTP Responses.
+   - Understanding the difference between HTTP verbs
+   - Testing requests and checking the status codes in the browser
+   - Learning how to make a HTTP request on the command line with WGET
+   - Downloading an image with WGET
+   - Performing a POST
+- [ ] **JSON**:
+   - JSON stands for JavaScript Object Notation.
+It is a text format for storing and transporting data.
-   - Creating page layouts and components
+   - Creating an object
+   - Transforming an object into a string
+   - Transforming a string into an object
+   - Manipulating an object
-- [ ] **Design components**:
+- [ ] **Command Line - Fundamentals**:
+   - CLI is a command line program that accepts text input to execute operating system functions.
-   - Knowing the components that describe a layout or interface
+   - Knowing the most important commands
-- [ ] **Color systems**:
+- [ ] **Cloud - Fundamentals**:
-   - Defining a color palette that makes sense for a given interface
+   - Cloud, or cloud computing, is the distribution of computing services over the Internet using a pay-as-you-go pricing model.
+A cloud is composed of various computing resources, ranging from the computers themselves (or instances, in cloud terminology) to networks, storage, databases, and everything around them.
+In other words, everything that is normally needed to set up the equivalent of a server room, or even a complete data center, will be ready to use, configured, and run.
+   - Knowing the difference between IaaS, PaaS and SaaS
+   - Knowing the largest cloud providers
+   - Specializing in a specific provider of your choice
-- [ ] **How to use Fonts**:
+- [ ] **YARN**:
-   - Choosing the most appropriate font for a given project
+   - Yarn is a package manager for your code.
+It allows you to use and share code with other developers.
+Code is shared through something called a package (sometimes referred to as a module).
+A package contains all the code being shared as well as a package.json file which describes the package.
+   - Managing packages
+   - Managing dependencies
+   - Installing packages offline
+   - Commands
+   - The yarn.lock file
 ## Habilidade Auxiliar: UX and Design
 - [ ] **Design Systems**:
    - A design system is a collection of reusable components, guided by clear standards, that can be assembled together to build applications.